 Session plan: Describe the structure of the session (e.g., number of contributed talks, invited talks, or other activities), and whether a half-day or full-day is needed.

-Submission instructions: Please Click Here to complete the form and upload your proposal in PDF format
+Click Here to complete the Special Session form and upload your proposal in PDF format

 Accepted sessions will receive a complimentary GLBIO registration per 1/4 day (i.e., 2-hour) session; thus, a full-day (8 hour) session would receive 4 complimentary GLBIO registrations and a half-day session would receive 2 complimentary GLBIO registrations.
 Note that any additional expenses will need to be covered by the session organizers.

-Session proposals are due by September 17, 2018.
+Session proposals are due by September 14, 2020.
 These will be reviewed by the GLBIO steering committee and program co-chairs, and decisions will be announced by September 28, 2020.
 Workshop and Tutorial proposals are due by October 19, 2020.
 These will be reviewed by the GLBIO steering committee and program co-chairs and decisions will be announced by November 2.

 - One week after contributed paper decisions: Updated webpage with list of accepted papers

 - Three weeks after contributed paper decisions: Updated webpage with schedule of talks